grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 analysis.

 Note names should follow the format `/projects/<project_id>/notes/<note_id>`.
-The note ID must be unique per note-project, and as informative as possible.
+The note ID must be unique per project, and as informative as possible.
+For example, the name of a vulnerability note could be `CVE-2013-4869`, referencing the CVE it describes.

 It's generally preferable to store notes and occurrences in separate projects, allowing for more fine-grained access control.